ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/legend_quickstart.md

 ---
+noindex: true
-Title: "Legend Quickstart - ScottPlot 4.1 Cookbook"
+title: "Legend Quickstart - ScottPlot 4.1 Cookbook"
 Description: "Add labels to plot items, then enable the legend to display a key in the corner of the data area."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71